paulwizviz/go-eth-app/README.md

-# Ethereum Development with Go: An Educational Project
+# Go Web3 App for Ethereum: An Educational Project

 This project serves as a practical guide for developers interested in learning how to use the Go programming language to interact with the Ethereum network.
 Through a series of examples and tools, this project demonstrates key concepts and workflows, making it easier to understand and implement blockchain-based applications.

+## Intended Audiance

-Whether you're a blockchain enthusiast, a student, or an experienced developer looking to explore the Ethereum ecosystem with Go, this educational project provides a foundation for creating decentralized applications (dApps) and interacting with Ethereum smart contracts.
+Any blockchain enthusiast, a student, or an experienced developer looking to explore the Ethereum ecosystem with Go, this educational project provides a foundation for creating decentralized Applications (dApps) and interacting with Ethereum smart contracts.

 ## Scope of the Project